c-garcia/firx/README.md

    * The result is cached `{"status":"ok","cached":true,"text":"GUITAR"}`
 * Raise a request on a _non-allowed_ word `curl -q -L -o - http://localhost:4000/uppercase/disco`
    * Error is returned `{"status":"err","reason":"forbidden word"}`

+## To do

+* Many things, this is just an example
+* For the sake of curiosity, measure capacity and see the impact of involving asynchronous frameworks.

 ## The name